matthew-balogh/streamlit-oversee/README.md

 ### About Oversee

-Oversee provides a convenient workspace to track, document, and manage your Data Science experiments, notes, and results, available both locally and online via *Streamlit*.
+Oversee provides a convenient workspace to track, document, and manage your Data Science experiments, notes, and results, built with *Streamlit*.

 ### How to run it on your own machine